 Not bad for 353 days on the job.

-In McDonnell's first six seasons as head coach, Louisville ranked 11th nationally in wins with 258, including a school-record 50 wins in 2010.
-During the span, the Cardinals have produced 13 All-Americans, 44 All-BIG EAST selections, four BIG EAST Pitcher of the Year winners and a pair of BIG EAST Player of the Year winners, while 26 Louisville players have signed professional contracts after being selected in the Major League Baseball First-Year Player Draft.
+In McDonnell's seven seasons as head coach, Louisville ranks ninth nationally in wins with 309, including a school-record 51 wins in 2013.
+During the seven-year span, the Cardinals have produced 15 All-Americans, 54 all-conference selections, five conference Pitcher of the Year winners and a pair of conference Player of the Year winners, while 33 Louisville players have signed professional contracts after being selected in the Major League Baseball First-Year Player Draft.

 In 2011, Louisville had four players earn All-BIG EAST honors - second baseman Ryan Wright (First Team), pitcher Justin Amlung (First Team), outfielder Stewart Ijames (Second Team) and pitcher Tony Zych (Third Team).
 Following the season, three Cardinals signed with professional teams after being selected in the 2011 MLB Draft as Zych was taken in the fourth round by the Chicago Cubs, Wright was selected in the fifth round by the Cincinnati Reds and catcher J.J.
 Ethel was taken in the 49th round by the Los Angeles Dodgers.
 Two other Cardinals, Amlung and pitcher Derek Self, elected to return to Louisville after being drafted.